Colorado State University Pueblo Scholarships 2025–2026 | Automatic Merit & WUE

 🏆 Competitive Scholarships

-Unlike the automatic awards that are guaranteed with certain GPAs or test scores, competitive scholarships at CSU Pueblo require an extra step—whether that’s an application, interview, or proof of leadership.
-These awards are limited in number and are designed to recognize students who stand out beyond academics alone.
+Unlike automatic merit awards guaranteed by GPA or test score, competitive scholarships at CSU Pueblo require an extra step—such as a separate application, interview, or demonstration of leadership/service.
+These are limited in number and recognize students who stand out beyond academics alone.
+Most are routed through the Foundation or are departmental.

-No university-level competitive scholarships are currently listed outside of Honors or departmental programs.
+No university-level competitive/flagship scholarships currently published outside of Honors or departmental/Foundation programs.

 What’s the difference between automatic and competitive scholarships?
-Automatic scholarships are awarded based on GPA/test scores and don’t require an extra application.
-Competitive scholarships require an additional step—like essays, leadership applications, or an interview—and are limited in number.
+Automatic scholarships are awarded by GPA/test scores and require only application for admission.
+Competitive scholarships require extra steps such as essays, interviews, or demonstrated service—and are limited in number.

 💎 Hidden Gem Scholarships